mhdshameel/XDMessagingCPlusPlus/README.md

 4. This does not work for Windows Services, Console apps, or other applications without a message pump.

 ## Reference
 This was written based on the [XDMessaging.Net](https://github.com/TheCodeKing/XDMessaging.Net) developed by TheCodeKing using c# for .net based applications.
-In case your C++ native application wants to communicate with a C# application or process, you can make use of the XDMessaging.Net.